Preferred Practices for Quality Palliative Care Described in Report from National Quality Forum

 - Recommendations for research to improve upon the measurement and evaluation of palliative and hospice care.

-- The full report is available on the Robert Wood Johnson Foundation (RWJF) website.
+The full report is available on the RWJF website.
 An executive summary is available from the NQF.